SMEs and regional businesses

 Making it easier to work with us

-We’re also working on other ways to make it easier for you to do business with us.
+We’re working on other ways to make it easier for you to do business with us.
 This includes:

 - simplifying contracts and using plain English